 With the completion of the the $100 million, 1200 unit Watergate apartments in the early 1970’s, the city was positioned to attract a new crop of affluent residents and continue its vision to reinvent itself.

 The apartments were “adults only” with no children allowed.
-Restaurants included Trader Vic’s, Tia Maria (now Hong Kong East Ocean) and Charley Brown’s.
+Restaurants included Trader Vic’s, Tia Maria (now Hong Kong East Ocean) and Charley Brown’s (site currently occupied by Chevys).
 The shopping center included Piedmont Grocery and Market (now Watergate market) as well as a bank branch, beauty salon and pharmacy.
 Celebrities like Tennis star Billie Jean King called watergate home in the early years.

 The new “West” Emeryville would quickly shift the political power in the city with half the population residing there and 4 out of 5 elected Councilmembers living at Watergate at one point.